Management’s Discussion and Analysis of Financial Condition and Results of Operations

 Our Lucerne resource area is located in Storey County, Nevada, approximately three miles south of Virginia City and 30 miles southeast of Reno.
 The Lucerne resource area was host to the Company’s most-recent test mining operations from 2012 through 2015.
 The heap processing facility is in American Flat, approximately three quarters of a mile west of the Lucerne mine.

 The Company achieved initial production and held its first pour of gold and silver on September 29, 2012.
 The Company ceased mining in 2015 and concluded processing in 2016.
 From 2012 through 2016, the Company mined and processed approximately 2.6 million tons of mineralized material, and produced 59,515 ounces of gold and 735,252 ounces of silver.

 Lucerne Resource Area

-On October 3, 2017, the Company entered into an Option Agreement (the “Option Agreement”) with Tonogold Resources, Inc. (“Tonogold”).
-Under the terms of the Option Agreement, Tonogold will have the right to participate in certain activities, including but not limited to, engineering, development, drilling and test-work, towards completing a technical and economic feasibility assessment on certain properties within the Lucerne Property and if all obligations and prerequisites are satisfied and subject to compliance with the Option Agreement, Comstock and Tonogold may effect a joint venture for the future development and mining of mineral resources on the Lucerne Property.
+In October, 2017, the Company entered into an Option Agreement (the “Option Agreement”) with Tonogold Resources, Inc. (“Tonogold”), giving Tonogold the right to lead engineering, development, drilling and test-work, towards completing a technical and economic feasibility assessment, and ultimately, to earn-into a joint venture for the future development and mining of mineral resources on the Lucerne Property.